Super Monkey Ball

-Super Monkey Ball is a series of platform video games initially developed by Amusement Vision (now Ryu Ga Gotoku Studio) and published by Sega.
+Super Monkey Ball is a series of platform video games initially developed by Amusement Vision (now RGG Studio) and published by Sega.
 The series debuted in 2001 with the arcade game Monkey Ball, which was ported to GameCube as Super Monkey Ball later that year.
 Several sequels and ports have been released.

 The gameplay involves moving one of several monkey characters in a ball through an obstacle course to a goal, with a time limit.
 Bananas can be collected for extra points.
 In addition, several minigames can be played, making the series party games as well.